Procedure: Radiation safety

 Area, zone and equipment monitoring

-- The University conducts area monitoring to identify where a large dose rate exists, or where changes have occurred.
-Documented (ionizing and non-ionizing) radiation monitoring results provides information that assists in creating actions that reduce the dose to personnel.
+- WEG conducts personal and area monitoring to identify whether dose exceeds worker dose constraints, or where changes have occurred.
+Documented (ionising and non-ionising) radiation monitoring results provide information that assists in creating actions that reduce the radiation dosage to personnel.
 This also includes regularly monitoring equipment for leaks or contamination that could lead to personal exposure.
-The University also monitors external radiation, and surface and airborne contaminations.

 - The release of radioactive material into the environment is strictly regulated and controlled.
-Consult the ANU Procedure for the Disposal of Hazardous Waste for further information.
+Contact WEG at firstname.lastname@example.org for further information.

 - Radon, a naturally occurring radioactive gas that originates from rock and concrete, permeates into buildings.
 When the ventilation is poor, radon levels may increase.
-The Work Environment Group conducts radon monitoring of buildings.
-The radon concentrations to date are within dose limits for most buildings and areas on campus.
-Environment monitoring details are available.
-Consult your RSO or Work Environment Group for further information.
+The WEG can arrange radon monitoring of buildings on request.
+Consult your RSO or the WEG for further information.

 Testing sealed sources

 - The RSO arranges for wipe or smear testing for each sealed sources or its housing at least annually.
 Testing results are kept in accordance with records management processes.